 One of the most striking features of the human fossil record is the ballooning brain.
 Brain size is limited by cranial capacity, the volume of the skull’s hollow interior.
 Australopithecus species had an average cranial capacity of 450 cc, 2 slightly larger than a modern chimpanzee’s, and their capacity held steady for two million years.
 In the two million years since, the Homo genus has tripled that volume!

-Sheer brain size is not a completely fair measurement, because humans have larger bodies than Australopithecines.
+Sheer brain size is not the fairest measurement, because humans have larger bodies than Australopithecines.
 Yet even when brain size is measured as a percentage of body mass, this ratio has roughly doubled in the same time frame.
-18 The trend is undeniably cast in stone.
+17 The trend is undeniably cast in stone.

 The underlying assumption here, though, is that larger brains are smarter.
-This is true in a very gross sense (vertebrates are certainly more intelligent than insects) but, on closer comparison, the brain size / intelligence correlation is very weak, especially among individuals within a species.
-21 Compounding this, early humans did not display many immediate signs of intellectual progress.
-Aside from tools and fire, most indications of humanity’s remarkable intelligence occurred only within the Chapter 5 time frame.
+The brain size / intelligence correlation is actually pretty weak, especially among individuals within a species.
+20 Compounding this, early humans did not display many immediate signs of intellectual progress.
+Aside from tools and fire, most indications of humanity’s remarkable intelligence occurred only within Chapter 5.
 It seems that the brain may have enlarged for different reasons, secondarily acquiring an exceptional potential that was exploited later.

 Could it have had something to do with climate?
-The synchronization of the big brain bang with the ice ages, and with humanity’s expansions out of Africa, is too compelling to ignore.
+The synchronization of the big brain bang with the ice ages, and with humanity’s foray into new ecosystems, is too compelling to ignore.
 It was around two million years ago that H. erectus first encountered winter weather, during which plants were dormant and humans had to learn how to hunt to survive.
 Compared to the other apes, humans had by far the broadest range.
 Perhaps braininess was man’s adaptation to becoming a generalist, able to conquer a variety of niches.
 Then there were the longer-term cycles of climate change.
 A species acclimated to harsh ice age weather could flourish explosively in a bountiful interglacial (such as the present one; see Chapter 4).
 These “boom times” could lead to faster growth and sexual maturity.
 Some scientists attribute our large head-to-body ratio as a consequence of juvenilization – the carry-over of childlike proportions into adulthood – especially during such times of rapid growth and reproduction.
-22
+21

 Chapter 7 introduced tool use as an outgrowth of apes’ special mechanical insight.
 Chimpanzees commonly crack nuts open with hammer stones and use sticks to catch insects.
 Hominins probably had a similar toolkit, but they took it to another level when they began making their own stone tools.
 Chimpanzees (and presumably early hominins) use stones as they find them.
 Only humans 3 can modify stones to create new special-purpose tools.
 Functionally, human tools go beyond mere hammering and usually have sharp edges; we are the only animal to use tools for cutting and scraping.